HIV/AIDS research: Progression of HIV

-During the chronic phase, HIV will continue to replicate, but the concentration of virions tend to stabilize for a period of time before rising again.
+During the chronic phase, HIV will continue to replicate, but the concentration of virions tends to stabilize for a period of time before rising again.
 The CD4 T cell count continues to fall.
 Individuals in the chronic phase may not experience any symptoms.
 Left untreated, the chronic stage can last between 10 and 15 years.
 However, some individuals can move through this stage quickly to the AIDS phase.